About the United Church of Christ

 What makes the UCC truly unique is how it combines several historic Christian traditions, blending diverse backgrounds rather than adhering to a single, rigid style.
 This spiritual and intellectual diversity means you’ll find a range of beliefs and worship approaches under one roof, all within a single denomination, church association, or even within a single church, demonstrating how the UCC makes room for many perspectives.

-“How did the UCC come together?”, you are wondering?
-UCC officially came into existence in 1957, but its roots extend much further back.
-In 1957, it was formally formed through the union of two denominations: The General Council of the Congregational Christian Churches and the Evangelical and Reformed Church.
-Each group brought its unique history, whether it was the Congregational tradition with roots in New England Puritanism or influences from German Reformed and Lutheran backgrounds.
+If you are wondering how the UCC came together, it officially came into existence on June 25, 1957 though our roots extend much further back.
+In 1957 the General Council of the Congregational Christian Churches and the Evangelical and Reformed Church came together and the Afro-Christian Convention is now recognized as a Fifth Stream of the UCC historical legacy.
+Each group brought its unique history.
 By forming alliances, the UCC has created a space that respects its heritage while also seeking new ways to be a faith community.
 The practice of blended “spiritual DNA” is still evident in how the UCC operates and what it stands for today.

 What the UCC Believes: